How to Prepare for an OSHA Inspection

 Perform Assessments and Trainings

-The first thing your temporary safety manager should do is perform an assessment of the OSHA guidelines and required training that applies to the roofing trade and make sure you’re business is up to standards.
+The first thing your temporary safety manager should do is perform an assessment of the guidelines and required training make sure you’re business is up to OSHA roofing standards.

 The biggest, and easiest, thing to make sure of is that the rules and regulations are properly posted.
 OSHA provides every corporation with posters on how to handle safety and potential injuries that are required to be visible in office.
 These required OSHA-related signs should be displayed in plain sight and high-traffic areas in the workplace (i.e. breakrooms, offices, etc.), so employees can view them everyday.